Rafficer/linux-cli-community/README.md

 ## How to use

-You can see a full set of commands and examples by running `protonvpn-cli --help`.
+You can see a full set of commands and examples by running `protonvpn --help`.

 **Most of the commands need to be run as root, so use sudo with the commands in this guide!**

 Before using any other commands, you need to initialize your profile:

-`protonvpn-cli init`
+`protonvpn init`

 To connect to a server you always need the `connect` option (or just `c`):

-`protonvpn-cli connect`
+`protonvpn connect`

 Running it just like that will give you a menu that let's you select the country, server and protocol interactively: